jacksonaldrich/TwitterClone/README.md

 1. Created a nicely themed webpage with HTML/CSS.
 1. Added a json endpoint for my messages route that returns the list of messages in json format instead of HTML format.
+1. Allow changing the password after creating an account.
+You must have a password reset form that forces the user to type in their old password and a new password twice.

 **Optional Tasks pt.
 2:**
 the following tasks are worth 6 points each